reapp/new-site/source/ui.md

   take an object with `index`, `step` as keys, an optionally extra keys with more info.
   **See /themes/ios/animations.js for examples.**

-To see how you'd make a theme, I'd suggest looking at `/themes/ios/theme.js`.
+To see how you'd make a theme, we suggest looking at `/themes/ios/theme.js`.
 You can require that file to have the entire iOS theme setup for you automatically.

 **component.js**

 component is a decorator that is used internally by reapp-ui to make components.
-It was extracted out and is a nice set of mixins that allow the ui components to avoid reptitious code.
+It was extracted out and is a nice set of mixins that allow the ui components to avoid repetitious code.

-This is an important file to look at before understanding how this library works, and from there, the Mixins that are used here make the foundation of the UI kit.
+This is an important file to inspect before understanding how this library works, and from there, the Mixins that are used here make the foundation of the UI kit.

 #### Contributing

-Because Reapp has split itself into a number of modules, you'll probably need to do a little more work than usual to contribute.
+Because Reapp is split into a number of modules, you'll probably need to do a little more work than usual to contribute.
 For the UI, the best setup is to do the following:

 1. Create a `reapp` folder